kyma-project/kyma/docs/application-connector/docs/08-02-get-client-certificate.md

 ## Get the management information from Kyma

-Use the link you got in the configuration details to fetch the management information using certificate.
+Use the link you got in the configuration details to fetch the management information.
+Use certificate and key generated for the Application.
 Run:
 ```
-curl {INFO_URL}
+curl {INFO_URL} --cert {GENERATED_APP_CERT}.crt --key {GENERATED_APP_KEY}.key -k
 ```
->**NOTE:** If Application Registry or Event Service runs on different Kyma you can specify their hosts using `Base-Metadata-Host` and `Base-Events-Host` headers in the call.
+>**NOTE:** If Application Registry or Event Service runs on different Kyma you can specify their hosts using `MetadataHost` and `EventsHost` headers in the call.

 A successful call returns the following response:
 ```